 - When you have a product or a service that can be used/accessed by multiple target audiences, the key to having a successful website is signposting.
 For educational establishments and online retailers I have helped to define target audience characteristics, and worked with a graphic designer to create a website homepage that clearly signposts visitors to the information they need.
 It’s a win-win – users receive a greater experience and organisation benefit from being able to manage and measure against clearly defined user journeys.

-And these are some of the amazing clients I have worked with:
+And these are just some of the clients I have worked with: